Best Dry Fruits for Breastfeeding Moms

 Serotonin is a natural body chemical that acts as a messenger between nerve cells in the brain and throughout your body.

-The highest concentration of Serotonin is in walnut (155 ± 57.0 µg/g per 100 grams).
-Serotonin in walnut is the highest among all nuts.
+The highest concentration of Serotonin is in walnuts (155 ± 57.0 µg/g per 100 grams).
+Serotonin in walnuts is the highest among all nuts.

 Walnuts are an excellent natural plant-based source of omega-3 fatty acids, which are essential for the baby's brain development.

-They also contain vitamin E, which is important for the mother's skin and hair health.
+They also contain vitamin E, essential for the mother's skin and hair health.

 If you feel a low milk supply for your baby, you can snack on raw or roasted walnuts Akhrot.